Classes and Open shop for women/trans/femme/non-binary folks

 More classes later on in 2026… Stay tuned!

-All programming will take place at the Bike Walk Tompkins office: 803 Cascadilla St. Ithaca, NY 14850 (behind the Enterprise Car Rental office).
+All programming will take place at Swamp City Community Cycles: 803 Cascadilla St. Ithaca, NY 14850 (behind the Enterprise Car Rental office).